Connect your Education to the Real World through Internships

 Past internships have included the Oregon state legislature, Representative Peter DeFazio’s office in Washington, D.C., the Bureau of Land Management, the Polk County District Attorney’s Office, the Marion County District Attorney’s Office, the Oregon Senior Health Insurance Benefits Assistance program (SHIBA), various private law firms, Oregon Department of Natural Resources, and the Thuriah Medical Center of Saudi Arabia.

 Wolflink (https://wou.edu/slcd/wolflink/) is an additional free service offered to WOU students for the purpose of networking and connecting students to jobs and internships.
-This website holds listings from all over the state and is a great resource for students looking for internships.
+This website holds listings from organizations all over the state and throughout the country who are looking to connect with WOU students.
+This is a great resource for students looking for internships.

 What Students Think:

 “I worked as an intern for the Senate Republican Office for the 2016 Short Session.
 I was tasked with the responsibilities of helping with issue research, writing bill summaries, drafting memos, talking points and press releases, and preparing amendments.
 In addition, I was needed to attend events and committee hearings, track bill progress, and communicate updates with Republican legislators, state agencies, lobbyists, advocates and the public.
 In general, my internship consisted of learning how a legislative office supports all aspects of the legislature.
 My main objective was to help legislature staff move legislation forward.